-- of Irish regulated fund vehicles and limited partnership law in other major jurisdictions. - Clarity that a limited partnership agreement may provide that it can be amended with the approval of a majority of limited partners, by value, and a majority of the general partners.
-The consent of all limited partners will no longer be required, unless provided for in the partnership agreement. - Various updates to bring the legislation in line with equivalent legislation applicable to the other types of Irish regulated fund structures. - Providing greater ability for parties to agree specific terms that will apply in their partnership agreement. - Making provision in respect of the beneficial ownership of ILPs, including a central register of beneficial ownership. - Generally amending terminology to align with other regulated fund legislation and the AIFMD.
+- Updating the provisions regarding capital contributions by limited partners and updating provisions relating to the return of capital which was out of sync with legislation for other types of Irish regulated fund vehicles and limited partnership law in other major jurisdictions. - Clarity that a limited partnership agreement may provide that it can be amended with the approval of a majority of limited partners, by value, and a majority of the general partners.
+The consent of all limited partners will no longer be required, unless provided for in the partnership agreement. - Various updates to bring the legislation in line with equivalent legislation applicable to the other types of Irish regulated fund structures.

+- Providing greater ability for parties to agree specific terms that will apply in their partnership agreement. - Generally amending terminology to align with other regulated fund legislation and the AIFMD.